Optimization with delay-induced bifurcations: Theoretical basis for the delay-based optimization: bifurcations

-We pointed out that a multi-well cost function can be obtained by gluing together, and smoothing out at the gluing points, the segments of simpler functions $V$ with not more than a single minimum and/or a single maximum, for which some predictions can be made.
-The key phenomena in DDEs with such simplified functions are the birth of an attractor (limit cycle) localised around the minimum, and a homoclinic bifurcation of a saddle fixed point {\it at} the maximum, or of a saddle cycle {\it around} the maximum of $V$.
-Homoclinic bifurcations are technically non-local (global) since they do not affect the stability of a saddle point or a cycle, whose manifolds close to form a homoclinic loop.
-However, the regions of the phase space involved in a homoclinic bifurcation are bounded thanks to the presence of nearby attractors, saddle fixed points or cycles, and/or of their manifolds, so the homoclinic bufurcations are localised in this sense.
-For this reason, we suggested that one could predict the effects induced by the delay in systems with multi-well landscape functions at least to some extent and at a qualitative level, since some of these phenomena would depend on the local properties of $V$.
+More realistically, the function $V$ in need of optimization would have more than one minimum, and for such cases \emph{no} rigorous theoretical results predicting homoclinic or other global bifurcations are available.
+Striving to predict bifurcations in such systems, we make the following observations.
+Homoclinic bifurcations are global, i.e. technically non-local, since they do not affect the stability of a saddle point or a cycle, whose manifolds close to form a homoclinic loop.
+However, the regions of the phase space involved in a homoclinic bifurcation are bounded thanks to the presence of nearby attractors, saddle fixed points or cycles, and/or of their manifolds.
+So, firstly, homoclinic bifurcations are localized in this sense.
+Secondly, in (\ref{GDS_delay}) bifurcations do not change if $V$ is translated in space, which can be easily shown by a trivial variable substitution.
+Thus, if a single-well $V$ is shifted in the phase space, bifurcations change their locations accordingly, but otherwise stay the same.
+Thirdly, a smooth multi-well cost function $V$ can be obtained by gluing together, and smoothing out at the gluing points, the segments of single-well and/or single-hump functions, for which some predictions are possible as described above.

+We combine the above observations with theoretical results for single-well and/or single-hump functions $V$, and use essentially induction to hypothesize that in (\ref{GDS_delay}) with a multi-well $V$, the increase of $\tau$ should induce a sequence of global homoclinic-like bifurcations eliminating local attractors one by one.
+We envision that after all local attractors disappear, at sufficiently large $\tau$ there should exist a single chaotic attractor spanning all maxima and minima of $V$, which would force the phase trajectory to approach the vicinities of all minima, including the global one.
+This would resemble both simulated annealing, and quantum annealing, in the sense that the delay would make the imaginary particle overcome the barriers between the local minima and hence act as a substitute for random forces or for quantum tunneling, respectively.